 It’s no secret that long-term care homes are incredibly expensive.
 The Administration on Aging provides information on national and state-by-state costs.
 In Georgia, the average annual cost for a nursing home is over $70,000, with some facilities costing more than $80,000.
 With a price tag like that, you’ll undoubtedly want the best possible care for your loved one.
 Unfortunately, that doesn’t always happen.

-If you have a loved one in a nursing home or long term care facility and fear they are being abused, mistreated, or neglected by staff members, you have a legal right to hire an Atlanta, GA nursing home abuse lawyer to keep your loved one safe as well as receive financial compensation that can go towards relocation, healthcare costs, and more.
-Filing a lawsuit against the institution ensures those employees never make the same mistake twice.
+If you have an elderly loved one in a nursing home or long-term care facility and fear they are being abused, mistreated, or neglected by staff members, you have the legal right to hire a lawyer to represent your loved one and ensure they receive the financial compensation needed to recover from the abuse and find a new, more appropriate facility.
+Filing a lawsuit against the institution also protects other residents and ensures those employees never make the same mistake twice.

 Types of Nursing Home Abuse

 If your loved one is in a long-term care facility, it’s important to educate yourself on the common types of elder abuse.
 You can’t be there for your loved one all the time, unfortunately, but you can pay careful attention to your loved one as well as the conditions of the facility when you visit them.
 Follow your gut instinct.
 If anything seems off, it usually is.
 You know your loved one better than anyone else.

 Here are the most common forms of elder abuse and how they occur:

 Physical Abuse.
 This type of abuse is the most common in nursing homes and is defined as some type of physical force on an elderly person that may result in bodily harm, ongoing impairment, or physical pain.
 This may include hitting, beating, shoving, slapping, shaking, force-feeding, physical punishments, and the use of physical restraints that have not been deemed medically necessary by a physician.